TMI Online General Information

 Critical Shortage Areas

 The critical shortage subject areas in Mississippi are math, science (biology, chemistry, and physics), foreign language (French, Spanish, and German), and special education.
 As these are the subject areas in the highest demand by Mississippi school districts, candidates with endorsements in these areas will have greater employment opportunities.
 The phrase “Critical Shortage Area” also applies to 48 school districts across the state that have difficulty filling all positions (these districts are primarily in rural areas, thus a smaller population from which to find staff).
+Seeking employment in one of these districts may entitle you to moving assistance and home buying/closing cost assistance.

 Job Search Assistance